 As a Clinical Social Worker, I am always attuned to the impact the systems within which we live have on individuals; whether they are systems of our bodies, of our families, of institutions, or society and/or culture.

 My approach to therapy is integrative: I focus on the mind-body-spirit connection and combine traditional, Western approaches to treatment with Eastern applications of Buddhist Psychology and Yogic Philosophy.
 I have taught yoga and meditation for many years and am trained as a yoga therapist.
 I may bring meditation, mindfulness, self-compassion practices, breath work or yoga into the work we do together.
 My yoga therapy training has given me a rich understanding of the anatomy and physiology of the body and the imprints stress and trauma can leave.

-I have extensive training in approaches that are grounded in contemplative practices which help us to gain greater awareness of and as a result become more intentional with our thoughts, emotions and behaviors in the here and now, such as Dialectical Behavioral Theory (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT) and am currently enrolled in a certification program through the Institute for Mindfulness in Psychotherapy in Cambridge, MA.
+I have extensive training in approaches that are grounded in contemplative practices which help us to gain greater awareness of, and as a result become more intentional with, our thoughts, emotions and behaviors in the here and now, such as Dialectical Behavioral Theory (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT) and have a certification from the Institute for Mindfulness in Psychotherapy in Cambridge, MA.